-“2120 South Michigan Avenue” has a somewhat dubious distinction: it is the only song on this list that does not have any lyrics.
+Our ninth song, “2120 South Michigan Avenue,” has a somewhat dubious distinction: it is the only song on this list that does not have any lyrics.

 Well, dear reader, this is a book that you can judge by its cover—or at least its title.
 2120 South Michigan Avenue was (and still is) the street address of the recording studio where the Stones recorded this song and others on their second EP, Five By Five.

-The second famed Sinatra love song to Illinois is “My Kind Of Town”.
-Here, Sinatra gushes over the special feeling that you can’t help but feel in Chicago.
+As mentioned earlier, Sinatra loves to croon about the Prairie State, and the second of his famed love song to it is “My Kind Of Town.”
+Here, our singer gushes over the special feeling that you can’t help but feel in Chicago.

-The people, the music, the sights – Sinatra leaves no stone unturned when he highlights just what Chicago has to offer.
+The people, the music, the sights, the atmosphere—Sinatra leaves no stone unturned when he highlights just what Chicago has to offer.